nautobot/pynautobot/docs/basic/crud/delete.rst

 Deleting Records
 ----------------

-Lastly, deleting a Record from a Model is done by calling the :py:meth:`~pynautobot.core.response.Record.delete` method on a record object.
+Lastly, deleting a Record from the Nautobot database is done by calling the :py:meth:`~pynautobot.core.response.Record.delete` method on a Record object.
-This method attempts to delete the Record from the database, and will return a boolean to indicate whether or not it was successful.
+This method will return a boolean to indicate whether or not the Record was successfully deleted.

 .. code-block:: python